TyruswooStudio/Tyruswoo_BattleMechanics-MZ/README.md

 but before other factors alter the damage.
 For context, below are all steps RPG Maker MZ takes to calculate damage, with this plugin's additions marked:

  1. Evaluate the active skill or item's damage formula.
-This is itemDamage.
+This is `itemDamage`.
  2. THIS PLUGIN: Apply the Standard or High Resist Damage Function to the itemDamage.
  3. Multiply by the target's Element Rate for this action's element(s).
- 4. Multiply by the target's PDR or MDR, depending on attack type.
+ 4. Multiply by the target's `pdr` or `mdr`, depending on attack type.
- 5. If it's healing, multiply by the targets REC rate.
+ 5. If it's healing, multiply by the targets `rec` rate.
  6. If it's a critical hit, apply the Critical Damage Function.
  7. Apply this skill or item's variance.
- 8. If the target is guarding, divide damage by (2 * target.grd).
+ 8. If the target is guarding, divide damage by `(2 * target.grd)`.
  9. Round damage to the nearest whole number.
 10. THIS PLUGIN: Make damage at least Minimum Damage, but no more than Maximum Damage.